Unpacking the PCAOB Deal on U.S.-Listed Chinese Companies

 A4: While commending the SOP as an “important” step, Gensler cautioned that “the proof will be in the pudding.”
 During recent congressional testimony, he noted that PCAOB investigators bound for Hong Kong could take up to 10 weeks to complete their work, and implied that any delays caused by Chinese counterparts on the ground would make it harder to avoid a second consecutive “identification” of U.S.-listed Chinese firms in early 2023.
 Congress has even introduced a bill to accelerate the timeline laid out in the HFCAA.
 If passed, the law would pull forward implementation by a year, effectively requiring the SEC to ban trading in securities of firms named as “Commission-Identified Issuers” for two consecutive years instead of the original three.
 Although Congress has yet to advance this acceleration proposal, it serves as both an additional point of leverage for the United States and a reminder that Congress may independently choose to raise the pressure on U.S.-listed Chinese companies if it feels that U.S. regulators have failed to take a firm enough stance in pursuing their statutory mandate.

 Of perhaps greater concern are the apparent contradictions between U.S. and Chinese descriptions of the SOP agreement.
 Washington owes much of its bargaining power in the negotiations to a keen desire on the part of Chinese companies to continue listing in the United States, where they can access the world’s deepest and most liquid capital markets and raise funds in dollars at some distance from Beijing’s supervision.
-By increasing the risk of forced delistings, the HFCAA threatens to permanently shut many top Chinese firms off from such privileges.
-But while the CSRC states that “keeping Chinese companies listed on the U.S. markets is an all-win arrangement,” other powerful regulators in Beijing, especially party-led organizations such as the Cyberspace Administration of China, could judge the national security risks of data sharing to outweigh the economic benefits.
-Moreover, there may be scope for misinterpretation of the PCAOB’s access requirements across China’s sprawling party-state bureaucracy.
-In August 2022, five large state-owned enterprises opted to voluntarily remove their shares from the New York Stock Exchange, seemingly in hopes of shielding themselves from U.S. regulatory scrutiny.
+By increasing the risk of forced delistings, the HFCAA threatens to permanently shut Chinese firms off from such privileges.
+But while the CSRC states that “keeping Chinese companies listed on the U.S. markets is an all-win arrangement,” other powerful regulators in Beijing, especially party-led organizations such as the Cyberspace Administration of China, may judge the national security risks to outweigh the economic benefits.
+Moreover, each side’s contradictory understandings of the negotiated terms may prove insurmountable.
+In August 2022, five large state-owned enterprises listed in the United States opted to voluntarily remove their shares from the New York Stock Exchange, in apparent hopes of removing themselves from U.S. regulatory scrutiny.
 PCAOB chair Erica Williams pointedly responded to the voluntary delistings, asserting that the body enjoys full “retrospective” authority to inspect audit papers and that it will “need to have complete access … no loopholes, no exceptions.”
 The fate of the provisional deal will hinge on whether Beijing proves willing and able to meet such high expectations over the coming months.

 Matthew P. Goodman is senior vice president with the Economics Program at the Center for Strategic and International Studies in Washington, D.C.